sdonlin5/3308-Team-6/SQL_TESTING.md

 Use case:

-   Verify the scores and player info is being added to the table properly
+&nbsp;&nbsp;&nbsp;&nbsp;Verify the scores and player info is being added to the table properly

 Description:

-   Test the addScore() function in the dbAPI
+   &nbsp;&nbsp;&nbsp;&nbsp;Test the addScore() function in the dbAPI

 Pre-conditions:

-   The test is using a valid playerID, playerName, score, and gameID
+   &nbsp;&nbsp;&nbsp;&nbsp;The test is using a valid playerID, playerName, score, and gameID

 Test Steps: